Finder makes money from featured partners, but editorial opinions are our own.

 What is the best way to buy US stocks in Canada?

-There are several options to consider when deciding how to buy US stocks in Canada.
-But the best way to buy US stocks from Canada will depend on your investment knowledge and goals.
+The best way to buy US stocks from Canada depends on your investment knowledge and goals.

-For example, if you’re a first-time investor looking to build wealth at a steady pace, the best option for you may be to invest in exchange-traded funds (ETFs).
-These ETFs offer a safe, easy and cost-effective way to gain exposure to US stocks, and they’re simple to trade from a Canadian brokerage account.
+For example, if you’re a first-time investor looking to steadily grow your wealth, you may want to invest in exchange-traded funds (ETFs).
+ETFs offer a relatively safe, easy and cost-effective way to buy into a variety of US stocks.

-In fact, you don’t even need to trade on US markets to invest in US stocks.
-There are hundreds of ETFs listed on the Toronto Stock Exchange that track the performance of US stocks — one popular example is the BMO S&P 500 Index ETF, which aims to replicate the performance of the S&P 500 index.
-You can find out more about ETFs in our comprehensive guide.
+Did you know you don’t need to trade on US markets to invest in US stocks?
+There are hundreds of ETFs listed on the Toronto Stock Exchange that track US stocks.
+One example is the BMO S&P 500 Index ETF, which aims to replicate the performance of the S&P 500 index.

 How to hold US stocks in TFSA